igorkulman/coding-journal/content/projects/evropa2.md

 date = "2015-12-18T02:56:44"
 +++

 Windows Phone application for the Evropa 2 radio station.
+Taken over by another developer and redesigned.